What to expect at your appointment

 • Conduct a quick hearing screening if you are over 40 to see if you may benefit from a hearing health check

-To find out how short or long sighted you are, your optician will run a number of tests, including asking you to read letters and words, with the print becoming smaller and smaller.
-Your glasses prescription will be determined by how many of these letters you manage to read clearly, before needing the help of a corrective lens.
+To find out how short or long sighted you are, your Optometrist will run a number of tests, including asking you to read letters and words, with the print becoming smaller as you progress.
+Your prescription will be determined by how many of these letters you manage to read clearly, before needing the help of a corrective lens.

 They will also test whether one eye is stronger than the other and try a range of different powered lenses to see what correction, if any, you require.